 Buying or selling a home is one of the largest financial transactions most Americans will ever make.
 A real estate attorney reviews contracts, handles title searches, resolves boundary disputes, and ensures the closing process goes smoothly.

 They're also invaluable in landlord-tenant disputes, eviction proceedings, and foreclosure defense.
 In some states, having a real estate attorney at closing is legally required.
-Even where it's optional, it's rarely a mistake.

 Business Formation and Commercial Disputes